kwdlab/2603-KUBO.Tsubasa/README.md

 To reproduce the measurements:

 1. Select the target program as the startup project.
-2.Launch **Visual Studio Performance Profiler**.
+2. Launch **Visual Studio Performance Profiler**.
-3.Enable CPU Usage and focus on Self CPU Time.
+3. Enable CPU Usage and focus on Self CPU Time.
-4.Run the program and analyze the function-level time distribution.
+4. Run the program and analyze the function-level time distribution.

 ---